NataliaVelasquez18/credit-risk/README.md

 In the study, *credit card customer data* is used.
 Python and Scikit-learn library were used to predict credit risk.
+Logistic Regression and Decision Trees methods were used to train the model.
 Resampling and ensemble techniques were used  to address imbalanced data when building the models.

 For the resampling technique Credit card customer data is oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
 Also, a combinatorial approach is presented including over- and undersampling using the SMOTEENN algorithm.